Colds, stomach viruses, fevers and rashes are unpleasant for kids and nerve-wracking for parents, especially if it’s your child’s first illness.

 Download this chart to help you make the call on bringing your sick child to the doctor.

-If you need an appointment that day, most pediatricians offer same-day appointments.
+If you need an appointment that day, you can visit a walk-in clinic and urgent care or some pediatricians offer same-day appointments.
 Call your doctor for more information about their same-day appointment availability.

 Treat symptoms at home